Travel Report: Angkor Wat, Cambodia.

 The cause of the temple’s actual abandonment has a pleasing air of mystery about it.
 Generally, historians agree that the city of Angkor collapsed at some point in the 15th century.
 The culprit?
 A prolonged period of drought followed by devastating monsoon rains.

 Angkor Wat roughly translates as temple city.
-Right enough, the sheer scale of the place was overwhelming.
+Right enough, the sheer scale of the place felt overwhelming.
 After a solid hour of wandering we eventually sought respite on this giant balcony, with views over a large grassy courtyard.

 Planning to visit?
 You might want to check out the excellent visitangkor.org.